Brasilian Serenata: One Track Mind Review

 Strings: Ray Pizzi (bassoon), Bruce Dukov, Ralph Morrison, Clayton Halsop, Berj Garabedian, Armen Garabedian, Joel Derouin, Meg Zivahl-Fox, Dimitrie Leivici, Gina Kronstadt, Ezra Kliger, Don Palmer, Peter Kent (violin), Robert Becker, David Campbell, Herschel Wise, Jimbo Ross (viola), Ernie Ehrhardt, Susie Katayama, Arni Egilsson, David Stone (acoustic bass).

 Produced and arranged by Dori Caymmi.
-Recorded at Sunset Sound, Capitol Recording Studios and Groove Masters, Los Angels, CA. 1991.
+Recorded at Sunset Sound, Capitol Recording Studios, and Groove Masters, Los Angeles, CA. 1991.

 Stories like ’Brazilian Serenata: One Track Mind Review’ are what we do.
 Why don’t you join us?